Be Aware! Winter Is Coming

 - Keep hedges trimmed so that they do not provide cover for burglars

 - Ensure gates are locked (it isn’t much bothering to carry keys to them with door keys)

 - Don’t leave valuable items on display in windows

 Becoming Security Conscious

-One of the key solutions to ensuring your home security is as effective as possible is by developing the mind set necessary.
+One of the key solutions to ensure your home security is as effective as possible is by developing the mindset necessary.
 Becoming ‘security-conscious’ doesn’t mean becoming paranoid.
-Much of it is simple common sense.
+Much of it is simply common sense.
 For example, many people would leave the house to go to their car on the drive or garage and leave the front door open or on the latch, even during the hours of darkness.
 Once developed, the habit of picking up keys and locking the door after exiting, even for minutes, can soon become second nature.